oranyxlabs/IDRA/README.md

-The Interpretability‑Driven Reasoning Architecture Evaluator (IDRA)
-A Runtime Framework for Calibrated, Coherent, Multi‑Agent, and Self‑Correcting Large Language Models
+The Interpretability Driven Reasoning Architecture Reconstruction Auditor A Runtime Framework for Calibrated, Coherent and Self‑Correcting Large Language Models

 Overview